 Before the application of furring strips, see to it that you check the moisture level in the room so as to be sure that too much dampness is not present.
 Then clean your wall and get rid of any scrap plaster or loose leftovers using a dry cloth or by hand (wearing hand gloves).
 Once this has been done, proceed with the project by finalizing the design of your drywall as that will affect the positioning of furring strips.
 If the drywall is installed horizontally then the furring strips will be placed similarly and vice versa.

 Once the design has been finalized, draw vertical chalk lines every 16 or 24 inches (from the center of the wall) using a level to assure that the lines are solid and sound.

 Step 3: Check for Irregularity

-Use a 4 foot spirit level perpendicular to the chalk lines drawn, so as to locate any irregularities, gap or lumps in the wall.
-If you find any, mark them with a chalk or pencil.
+Use a 4-foot spirit level perpendicular to the chalk lines drawn, so as to locate any irregularities, gaps, or lumps in the wall.
+If you find any, mark them with chalk or pencil.
 Thin shims can be inserted into these spots.

 Step 4: Prepare and Attach the Furring Strip